wilsonmar/wilsonmar.github.io/_posts/2020-09-18-innersource.md

 The term "InnerSource" was coined by Tim O'Reilly in 2000.

-Innersource is the approach of using open source practices <strong>within proprietary organisations</strong> which desire to take advantage of the open collaborative way of building software.
+Innersource is the approach of using open source practices <strong>within proprietary organisations</strong> which desire to take advantage of the <strong>open collaborative way</strong> of building software.

 InnerSource is the practice of adopting <strong>open source patterns internally</strong> within an organization -- an organization that practices InnerSource may or may not also maintain open source software.
 "The Apache Way".